Signs and Symptoms of High Blood Pressure/Hypertension

 - Shortness of breath

-The warning signs depend on the severity and duration of pressure so, patients who suffer from extremely high blood pressure the symptoms to watch out for would include:
+The symptoms of high blood pressure depend on the severity and duration of pressure so, patients who suffer from extremely high blood pressure the symptoms to watch out for would include:

 Risks Of Uncontrolled Hypertension:

-Ignoring the warning signs & symptoms could be dangerous to your health as uncontrolled hypertension increases the risk of severe damage to the body’s vital organs.
+Ignoring hypertension symptoms could be dangerous to your health as uncontrolled hypertension increases the risk of severe damage to the body’s vital organs.
 Untreated high blood pressure can:

 - Affect the arteries & heart which may lead to a heart attack